Glimpse: Generalized Locality for Scalable and Robust CT: Related Work

-\textbf{Model-based vs Model-free Inversion.} There are two major classes of deep-learning-based approaches to CT: \emph{model-based} and \emph{model-free} inversion.
-In the model-based approach, neural networks process raw sinograms and map them to the desired CT images while the Radon transform is integrated into multiple network layers or iterations~\cite{Adler2017solving, Adler2018learned, Hauptmann2020multi}.
+There are two major classes of deep learning to CT reconstruction: \emph{model-based} and \emph{model-free}.
+In the model-based approach, neural networks process raw sinograms and map them to the desired CT images while the Radon transform is integrated into multiple network layers or iterations~\cite{Adler2017solving, Adler2018learned, Hauptmann2020multi,ronchetti2020torchradon}.
 These methods perform remarkably well across various inverse problems, but they are computationally expensive, especially during training \cite{Leuschner2021quantitative}.
-The high computational cost is due, among other factors, to the repeated application of the Radon transform and its adjoint in forward and backward passes of the neural networks.
+The high computational cost is due, among other factors, to the repeated application of the Radon transform and its adjoint in the network architecture.

-In contrast, model-free approaches offer a computationally cheaper alternative.
+By contrast, model-free approaches offer a computationally cheaper alternative.
 The Radon transform (or its adjoint) is only used once in FBP computation before the neural network~\cite{Jin2017deep, Kang2017deep,khorashadizadeh2023conditional}.
 However, these models often require deep networks with a large receptive field to leverage the information delocalized across the FBP image.
-Recently, Hamoud et al.~\cite{hamoud2022beyond} used a measurement rearrangement technique to stratify backprojected features by angle and thus enable the use of smaller, shallower CNNs.
+Recent studies aim to bypass the fixed FBP operator to provide greater flexibility.
+The common approach is a direct sinogram-to-image mapping that combines CNNs and MLP blocks, effectively replacing the FBP operator with learnable components \cite{li2019learning, wurfl2018deep}.
+He et al. \cite{he2020radon} present a partially learnable FBP by substituting the traditional Ram-Lak filter with an MLP block and incorporating learnable weighted averaging in the backprojection step.
+This modified FBP is further refined by a post-processing CNN.
+Recently, Hamoud et al. \cite{hamoud2022beyond} used a measurement rearrangement technique to stratify backprojected features by angle and thus enable the use of smaller, shallower CNNs.